 People who take photographs do so for different reasons.
-Whether it just be Mum and Dad taking record shots of their children, to help fill the family photo album, or football fans at the match, getting some trophy photos of their hero players to stick into their scrapbooks, right through to the professional portrait photographer, who is mainly interested in seeing what sort of gain they will get out of it, not only for their hard work, but also to help cover some of the cost of all that expensive equipment.
+Whether it be Mum and Dad taking record shots of their children to help fill the family photo album, or football fans at the match getting some trophy photos of their hero players to stick into their scrapbooks, through to the professional portrait photographer, who is mainly interested in seeing what sort of gain they will get out of it, not only for their hard work but also to help cover some of the cost of all that expensive equipment.

 In more recent times, in almost revolutionary fashion and in explosive proportions I might add, with the advent of digital cameras, mobile phone cameras, that are easily downloaded into the home computer and results printed out somewhat as good as, you might get at a photo lab or after spending a couple of days working in a darkroom.

-Get to know your camera's ability to interpret certain scenes and conditions, because invariably it will see some scenes differently to how you see them.
+Get to know your camera's ability to interpret certain scenes and conditions, because invariably it will and does see some scenes very differently to how you see them.

-For ideas on how to design your composition, you can take all the time you need to study what I have written on that subject.
-You can copy and paste it if you wish.
+For ideas on how to design your composition, you can take all the time you need to study what I have written on the subject.
+You can copy and paste them if you wish.

-If you are a little over-critical of your own work, as I am, and it's not such a bad thing, because when you do something good, you will know it, but don't expect that lucky break to continue.
+If you are a little over-critical of your own work, as I can be, and that's not such a bad thing because when you do something good, you will know it, but don't expect that lucky break to continue.
 Photography can be quite a roller coaster ride, you have to expect a lot of lows with the highs as you go along.

-As with anything you do, be it the chief surgeon of a hospital, or just one of the cleaners, as long as your are happy and adopt a passion for what you do and put your all into it, you will succeed and reap the benefits.
+As with anything you do, be it a chief surgeon of a hospital, or just one of the cleaners, as long as you are happy and adopt a passion for what you do and put your all into it, you will succeed and reap the benefits.

 So, I have listed below eleven important questions, that you could ask yourself when you are out there designing your next image.
 The answers of which, should give you some indication as to how your image will stand up, or stand out from the crowd.